mpizenberg/elm-test-rs/README.md

 The CLI program, if asked to run the tests, performs the following actions.

  1. Generate the list of test modules and their file paths.
- 1. Generate a correct `elm.json` for the to-be-generated `Runner.elm`.
+ 1. Generate an `elm.json` with the correct dependencies for the to-be-generated `Runner.elm`.
- 1. Find all tests.
+ 1. Find all exposed tests.
- 1. Generate `Runner.elm` with a master test concatenating all found exposed tests.
+ 1. Generate `Runner.elm` with a main test concatenating all found exposed tests.
  1. Compile it into a JS file wrapped into a Node worker module.
  1. Compile `Reporter.elm` into a Node module.
  1. Generate and start the Node supervisor program.